fedarko/strainFlye/README.md

 conda install -c bioconda strainflye
 ```

+#### Sidenote: troubleshooting installation

-If you run into dependency conflicts when installing strainFlye into an
+- If you run into dependency conflicts when installing strainFlye into an
   existing conda environment, you may want to just create a new conda environment
   and install strainFlye into that.

-And if that still doesn't work, you can try
-installing from source -- see below.
+- If that still doesn't work, you can try installing from source -- see below.

+- And if _that_ doesn't work, no worries -- installing this stuff can be finicky.
+  Feel free to open an issue and I'll try to help out.

 ### Installation from source